nate-browne/CSE12_Redesign/Lectures/linkedlists.md

 ```
 There's not much to note here; the class does very little.

-However, notice that the fields are public.
-How else could we have done this to better have provided <a href="https://en.wikipedia.org/wiki/Encapsulation_(computer_programming)" target="_blank">encapsulation?</a>
+However, notice that the fields of the node are public.
+How else could we have done this to better have provided encapsulation?

 Next, the list itself: